Contact

 The goals of Jamestown Green are to:

-• Minimize or reduce energy and water consumption and waste creation
+• Minimize or reduce carbon emissions, energy and water consumption, and waste creation

 • Add value to assets by reducing operating expenses